dahvreinhart/perspective/README.md

 - Complete pre-controller parameter validation
 - Linting and formatting policy defined and enforced
 - 100% e2e test coverage (no unit tests for now)
+- Customizable application globals using environment variables
-- Exhaustive OpenAPI documentation (see below)
+- Exhaustive OpenAPI documentation (see below for more info about the docs)

 Some possible next steps for the application could be:
 - Implement full suite of unit tests